TownLake/blog-samrhea-legacy/content/post/serverless-cms.md

 **Useful for a company**

 This is a personal blog.
 Nothing is announced here.
 For teams and companies, that's not viable - announcements and releases involve coordination that, for good reason, should be done behind the scenes.

+**Helpful if your blog is a business**

+WordPress plugins make life easy for people who run their blogs as their businesses.
+Static site generators like Hugo just don't have the same functionality.

+**An everyday blogging platform**

+I spent some time in this post comparing this model to the WordPress workflow.
+That of course ignores platforms like Medium.
+I like the idea of open sourcing a blog with GitHub because of the potential that transparency provides.
+If you need to start a blog right now with no maintenance burden or development time, this is not the best workflow.

 ## What's next?